 In an attempt to offer an alternative to additional borrowing, Samford University provides interest-free payment plan options for all students enrolled in fall or spring semesters.
-Below is a brief description of the options available for the 2018-2019 academic year.
-Please take time to explore the information below concerning the plans available for the 2018-2019 academic year.
+Below is a brief description of the options available for the 2019-2020 academic year.
+Please take time to explore the information below concerning the plans available for the 2019-2020 academic year.

-A five-payment option and a four-payment option are available for Fall 2018.
-For Spring 2019, only the four-payment option is available.
-(There are no payment plan options for Jan Term or Summer Terms in 2019.)
-These plans allow a student to make a specified down payment - 20% for the five-payment option; 25% for the four-payment option - and then carry out the remainder of the plan by making equal payments throughout the term on a prescribed schedule.
+A five-payment option and a four-payment option are available for Fall 2019.
+For Spring 2020, only the four-payment option is available.
+(There are no payment plan options for Jan Term or Summer Terms in 2020.)
+These plans allow a student to make a specified down payment--20% for the five-payment option; 25% for the four-payment option--and then carry out the remainder of the plan by making equal payments throughout the term on a prescribed schedule.
 Installment and payment amounts may vary if additional charges or payments are posted throughout the semester.
 Please visit the payment plan website referenced below for up-to-date information.

 It is recommended students be fully registered and have room and board charges (if applicable) in place before enrolling in a plan.
 Furthermore, all financial aid paperwork and processing should be completed in order to obtain a true net cost to be used with a plan.
 Changes in tuition, fees, room, and board, as well as financial aid adjustments made after plan enrollment, will affect remaining payments.
 Outstanding or past due balances from prior terms may not be placed on a payment plan and will prevent enrollment until the past due balance is paid in full.
-Current tuition charges must be in excess of \$1,000 in order to enroll in a plan.
 Plan participants must enroll during the designated enrollment period.
 Late enrollments are not permitted.
 The academic program in which the student is enrolled may prevent enrollment in a plan.
 See website for details.

-Please note that enrollment in a payment plan after the start of semester due date may result in the charge of a late fee.
-Late installment payments may jeopardize a student's ability to enroll in a payment plan in a subsequent term.
+Please note that late installment payments may jeopardize a student's ability to enroll in a payment plan in a subsequent term.
 Late fees may be charged for late installment payments.
-For up-to-date information regarding payment plans, please go to www.samford.edu/departments/financial-services/ and follow the payment plans link.
+For up-to-date information regarding payment plans, please go to www.samford.edu/departments/go/onestop/ and follow the payment plans link.

 The Samford University Portal and associated online student services are available 24 hours a day, seven days a week, except for scheduled maintenance and unforeseen circumstances.
 Maintenance is scheduled in advance with notice to all students.

-Should you encounter log-in problems, please contact the Personal Technology Group at (205) 726-2662.
+Should you encounter login problems, please contact the Personal Technology Group at (205) 726-2662.